jmannau/codeigniter-migrations/README.md

 The migrate.php controller just shows the use of these functions.
 If you are going to use it. comment out the `show_error()` in the construct, and put it back in place when you are done.

+## Migration Files

+Migration files should be named vvv_a_migration.php where vvv is a 3 digit version number ie: 001_create_db.php

+Each migration file should contain one class named Migration_a_migration (note that the class name is of the form 'Migration'.'migration file name'). ie: 001_create_db.php could look like
+<?php
+class Migration_create_db extends Migration{

+}

 ## Examples